oracle-livelabs/apex/book-club-lab/4-creating-details-page/creating-book-details-page.md

 9. Finally, you will add a region to display the book Overview to go along with the nice header containing the book details.

-10. In the rendering pane on the left, right click on Content Body and select **Create Region**.
+10. In the rendering pane on the left, right-click on Content Body and select **Create Region**.

 11. Set the following properties: